Spread the love

 El Burgo de Osma

-Officially, the nearest El Burgo de Osma is considered the most beautiful small town in Soria.
-But it´s hard to recommend you something that in my case turned out as a disappointment.
-Our visit in August overlapped with local celebrations and it was such a chaos everywhere, no parking, in addition, the streets were really dirty.
-We went to a local restaurant Restaurante Casa Marcelino for lunch and literally left after waiting 30 min for someone to approach us with a menu.
-If we would have had a whole week to explore the small towns of Soria it might not have been such a big deal.
-But wasting time in El Burgo de Osma took away a chance to visit another place instead.
+Officially, El Burgo de Osma is considered the most beautiful small town in Soria.
+However, it’s difficult for me to recommend it, as my experience turned out to be disappointing.
+Our visit in August coincided with local celebrations, and the town was chaotic, with no available parking.
+Moreover, the streets were quite dirty.
+We decided to have lunch at Restaurante Casa Marcelino, but after waiting for 30 minutes without anyone approaching us with a menu, we left.
+If we had a whole week to explore the small towns of Soria, it might not have been such a big deal.
+However, wasting time in El Burgo de Osma meant missing the opportunity to visit other places instead.

 More small towns to visit in Soria

-In case, you are a fan of charming small towns in Spain, you can add more local villages to your Soria itinerary: Vinuesa, San Esteban de Gormaz, Moron de Almazan, Rello, Medinaceli, Yanguas, Fuentebella.
+If you’re a fan of charming small towns in Spain, you can add more local villages to your Soria itinerary, including Vinuesa, San Esteban de Gormaz, Morón de Almazán, Rello, Medinaceli, Yanguas, and Fuentebella.

 5. Parque Natural del Cañon del Rio Lobos

-Parque Natural del Cañon del Rio Lobos is a natural park in Soria known for its hiking trails, San Bartolome Chapel, and a flock of griffon vultures.
-We only visited the local viewpoint Mirador de Las Gullurias to enjoy the landscapes.
-Hope to test hiking trails on my next trip to Soria.
+Parque Natural del Cañón del Río Lobos is a natural park in Soria, famous for its hiking trails, the San Bartolomé Chapel, and a population of griffon vultures.
+On this visit, we only explored the local viewpoint, Mirador de Las Gullurias, to enjoy the stunning landscapes.
+I look forward to hiking the trails on my next trip to Soria.

 6. Bosque Magico